muirsam/QUBO/README.md

 In order to run this code you will need to install the 'MATLAB Support Package for Quantum Computing'.

 NOTE: In order to run the 'sudoku.m' file you must also have the 'sudokuQ.mat' file in the same folder.

+This project was funded by the Edinburgh Mathematical Society